Click on the question to reveal the answer.

 The purchase, installation and maintenance of driveway culverts are the responsibility of the property owner.
-The Highway/Floodplain Department does NOT install, maintain nor clean out driveway culverts.
+The Public Works Department does NOT install, maintain nor clean out driveway culverts.

 THE COUNTY WILL ONLY INSTALL A DRIVEWAY CULVERT DURING THE TIME OF A MAJOR RECONSTRUCTION PROJECT ON A COUNTY MAINTAINED ROAD.

 Roadside ditches are necessary to convey runoff flows, thereby enabling roadways to remain more passable from adjacent properties.
 The means of access across roadside ditches must be configured to preserve adequate drainage.
-Therefore, if a resident desires access to private property via a driveway culvert across roadway ditches within County public, maintained rights-of-way, a County Right-of-Way permit must be completed and submitted to the Cochise County Highway/Floodplain Department, along with the appropriate fee, for review.
-Click here for a printable/downlodable application form.
+Therefore, if a resident desires access to private property via a driveway culvert across roadway ditches within County public, maintained rights-of-way, a County Right-of-Way permit must be completed and submitted to the Cochise County Engineering and Natural Resources Department, along with the appropriate fee, for review.
+Click here for a printable/downloadable application form.

 If the permit is approved and installation is determined to be compatible with existing conditions by the County, including drainage, flow line elevations and maintenance requirements, the resident can then purchase and install a driveway culvert according to the specifications as outlined within the permit.